XPMUser/XPMUser.github.io/README.md

 - 2.45.0 (All Out Attack update + The Earth Tower)
 - 2.50.0 (Removed The Lost Island)
 - 1.30.0 (Prodigy Reborn 1.0) There's no math.
 Use the Walkspeed mod instead of the 2 removed buttons from the settings menu. ?mods=WalkSpeed Credits: The 1.30.0 Mod: Craftersshaft Problems: Plumber's Cap isn't fully functioning correctly.
 - 3-15-3 (Tower Town and Harmony Island have been added + New Map + Updated Tutorial) Problems: 1.
-Your wizard doesn't load correctly when you load your 3.15.3 save in this version.
-2. Rune Run and Tower Town won't work.
+Rune Run and Tower Town won't work.
+2. Running out of hearts can keep you stuck with nothing to do during battles.
 - 1.11.0 (Back to April 2015 for Toontown music!)

 You can choose any version you want!